Robust Markov Decision Process: Beyond Rectangularity

-We consider the example introduced in~\cite{Delage} and also studied in~\cite{Kuhn} with $10$ states and $2$ actions.
-The states $1$ to $8$ model the states of deterioration of a machine and there are two repair states $R1$ and $R2$.
+We consider a machine maintenance model introduced in~\cite{Delage} and \cite{Kuhn}.
+There are 10 states, $\{1,..., 8\} \bigcup \{R1,R2 \}$.
+The states $1$ to $8$ model the states of deterioration of a machine.
+There is a reward of $20$ in states $1$ to $7$ while the reward is $0$ in state $8$.
+There are two repair states $R1$ and $R2$.
 The state $R1$ is a normal repair and has reward of $18$, the state $R2$ is a long repair and has reward $10$.
-There is a reward of $20$ in states $1$ to $7$ while the reward is $0$ is state $8$.
 The discount factor is $\lambda = 0.8$.
 The initial distribution is uniform across all states.
-We assume that we know the nominal kernel $\boldsymbol{P}^{\sf nom}$ as well as an upper bound $\tau >0$ on the maximum deviation from any component of $\boldsymbol{P}^{\sf nom}$ and we construct uncertainty sets associated with the models of $r$-rectangularity and $s$-rectangularity.
-We compute the optimal nominal policy and show that its performance deteriorates, even for small deviations in the transition probabilities.
+There are two actions, \textit{wait} and \textit{repair}, and the goal is to maximize the infinite horizon expected reward.
+We present the nominal transition rate $\bm{P}^{\sf nom}$ in Figure \ref{fig:Ex_Kuhn}.
+We assume that we know the nominal kernel $\bm{P}^{\sf nom}$ as well as an upper bound $\tau >0$ on the maximum deviation from any component of $\bm{P}^{\sf nom}$.
+We compute the optimal nominal policy and show its sensitivity to transition probabilities.
 We then compare the performances of the robust policies associated with the $r$-rectangular and the $s$-rectangular uncertainty sets.